atrayn1/AGILE-Share-AY25/README.md

 ## TODO

-- Make a tl;dr section of the report format
+- Refine report formatting to be as easy to read as possible
-- Store Profile instances by their codename
+- Integrate with midn.cs.usna.edu database